Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Analysis

-If one look at how the Kalman coefficient $K_k$ changes from the iteration $k$, it is possible to see that it stabilizes to the certain value $K_{stab}$.
+If one look at how the Kalman coefficient Kk changes from the iteration k, it is possible to see that it stabilizes to the certain value Kstab.
 For instance if the square mean errors of sensor and the model respect to each other as ten to one, then the plot of the Kalman coefficient dependency from the iteration step would be the following:

 In the next example we would discuss how that can simplify our life.